Fort Vrmac: Description

 The fort comprises a heavily reinforced stone and concrete structure situated within a ditch, defended by three caponiers.
 There is a single entrance on the north side, accessed from the ditch and protected by a caponier.
 The design is similar to that of the "Vogl period" fortresses in South Tyrol, with an irregular pentagonal shape constructed on two levels.
-The main guns were housed in armoured casemates, with howitzers and observation turrets in steel cupolas made by Škoda in Pilsen.
+The main guns were housed in armoured casemates, with howitzers and observation turrets in steel cupolas made by Škoda Works in Plzeň.

 The roof of the fort is a 1.5 m thick slab of concrete that was installed in 1906–7 following improvements to Montenegrin artillery capabilities.
 The barracks rooms are located on the ground and first floors on the north side while the casemates are situated on the other sides of the fort, facing towards what was then potentially hostile territory.
 A separate structure a short distance to the north of the fort was used as an ammunition magazine.